 Geographic Targeting.
 Because our clients’ products are not available in all retail stores nationwide, we knew geotargeting would be critical to the success of our campaigns.
-We asked the client for a list of all stores that stock the product, and we uploaded that list of retailers as business data, targeting a tight radius around each store (this feature was later deprecated by Google Ads, so we adjusted by targeting a narrow radius around each store’s zip code).
+We asked the client for a list of all stores that stock the product, and targeted a narrow radius around each store.

 Search Campaigns.
 The keyword strategy began by understanding all possible uses for our client’s products, as it treats gingivitis, bleeding gums, and mouth sores.
 We identified product-specific as well as informational keywords, separating campaigns by keywords that indicated users were already in buy mode vs. those users who were higher in the funnel researching solutions to their oral care needs.

 Display Campaigns.
 To generate broader awareness of the products, we executed display strategies, first utilizing contextual keyword targets, and evolving to utilize custom intent and affinity audience targeting methods as Google’s targeting options expanded.

 Video Ads.
 In addition to leveraging banner ads to generate brand and product awareness, we also implemented YouTube ads that highlighted the health risks of gum disease and positioned the client’s products as a solution.

 Audience Analysis.
 After a thorough discovery, we began to identify a unique niche for treating mouth sores caused by chemotherapy.
 This audience is very different from your average adult with gingivitis, so we recommended the creation of a separate microsite to specifically speak to cancer patients undergoing chemo and how our client’s product could help ease the painful oral side effects.